 There are 2 main spots most of the people head to, while in Sumatra: Bukit Lawang and Toba Lake.
 The first destination is around 3 hours by bus from Medan, on the entrance to national park of Gunung Leuser.
 Bukit Lawang is famous for jungle experience and orangutans watching.
 It was absolutely worth it!
 I did the 2 days trekking in the jungle and I could see several orangutans and many other animals.
 Wildlife of the jungle is amazing!
 Please find out more in the article and video I created.

 My favorite place in Sumatra was Toba lake, because of it’s breath-taking views and warm-hearted Batak people.
 Batak is an ethnic group in that region, you can still see plenty of traditional houses made out of wood or participate the dance show.
 Most of the people go to Samosir Island, which is definitely worth it.
-However, if you have time don’t forget there are many other spots around the lake, which I mention in the article dedicated for this region.
+However, if you have time don’t forget there are many other spots around the lake Toba, which are totally awsome.

 Other parts of the island